jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

-   "``--locustag [X]``", "Locus tag prefix [auto] (default '')" "``--prefix [X]``", "Filename output prefix [auto] (default '')" "``--outdir [X]``", "Output folder [auto] (default '')" "``--isolate``", "Improves the assembly quality and running time"
+   "``--locustag [X]``", "Locus tag prefix [auto] (default '')" "``--prefix [X]``", "Filename output prefix [auto] (default '')" "``--outdir [X]``", "Output folder [auto] (default '')"

 .. attention::
    When running |prokka| the header ID in your ``.fasta`` file must be **less than 38 characters** to avoid conflicts with GenBank annotations.
 To withdraw this issue use the ``--centre [X]`` and ``--compliant`` options.

 .. seealso::
    `RAST <https://rast.nmpdr.org/>`_ web tool is an excellent alternative if you want a more **detailed annotation** and **pathway analysis** of your genome that is not provided with |prokka|.
 However, you need to upload the assemblies one by one, and usually, it can take a **few hours** to run a genome.

 **3. Additional options**

 .. code-block:: bash

-   # To see a full list of available options in SPAdes
+   # To see a full list of available options in Prokka
    $ prokka --help